Prince Poppycock: Early life and career

-Quale was raised on a horse farm in Great Falls, Virginia.
-As a child, he sang "incessantly" and was a member of several children's choirs.
+As a child, Quale sang "incessantly" and was a member of several children's choirs.
 His first public performance was at age 11 at Kennedy Center in the Children's Choir of the Washington National Opera.
 In his teenage years, Quale developed a love for writing music and became "enamored" with David Bowie, Depeche Mode, opera, madrigals, Gregorian chant, the Smiths and Gilbert and Sullivan.
 He also began recording his own music.
 While in high school, he spent several summers at Interlochen Arts Camp, a competitive performing arts program of the Interlochen Center for the Arts.
-His "flair for theater and arts made his teen years particularly tough," and bullying led him to drop out of high school in his junior year.
-Quale has since earned a GED.
 Quale performed and toured with musicals and choirs throughout high school and college.
 In December 2001, Quale joined Chicago synth-pop band Endora as lead singer and songwriter.
 Quale moved to Los Angeles around 2005 and studied musical theatre at the Beverly Hills Playhouse.
 Quale wrote and released a solo album, Worldview, and was one of several young gay performing artists profiled in Brian Gleason's documentary Rise Up and Shout!.